California State Route 113

-State Route 113 (SR 113) is a north-south state highway in the U.S. state of California that runs from around 10 mi in the Sacramento Valley west of Rio Vista at State Route 12 to State Route 99 in Tudor.
-It serves as one of two important connecting routes between Interstate 80 and Interstate 5, bypassing Sacramento to the east; the other being Interstate 505 to the west.
+State Route 113 (SR 113) is an approximately 59 mi north-south state highway in California that runs for approximately 10 mi west of Rio Vista at SR 12 to SR 99 in Tudor.
+It is one of two major connecting routes between Interstate 80 (I-80) and I-5 that bypass Sacramento to the west, complementing I-505 farther to the west.
 Past the southern terminus are Collinsville and Birds Landing around the Suisun Bay marshes.
 Cities along the route include Dixon, Davis, and Woodland.
-It also shares a stretch of Interstate 80 between just outside UC Davis and Dixon.
-The section running from Dixon to Woodland is a controlled-access freeway; the remainder is a standard road of two to four lanes.
-The freeway section spanning from the I-80 interchange in Davis to Woodland is called the Vic Fazio Highway, after the former U.S. House representative of the Davis area, who is credited with obtaining the funding for the freeway upgrade of that section.
+It also shares a stretch of I-80 between Dixon and just outside UC Davis.
+The freeway section of SR 113 running between I-80 near UC Davis and I-5 in Woodland is officially designated as the Vic Fazio Highway, after the former U.S. House representative of the Davis area, who is credited with obtaining the funding for the freeway upgrade of that section.
+The remainder of SR 113 is a standard road of two to four lanes.